aroepe/atlas-gitlab/_episodes/01-basic-repo.md

 In general git will force you to create a commit message.
 You should [try to write _good_ commit messages][good], since this helps everyone understand what you were doing.
-In this case it's pretty self-explanatory, but in many real-world examples a commit might just change one line deep inside your code.
+In this case it's pretty self-explanitory, but in many real-world examples a commit might just change one line deep inside your code.
 A commit message is a very good way to explain _why_ you decided to make this change.